Many recent opioid deaths involve a drug called “tranq,” warns the Centers for Disease Control and Prevention (CDC).

 Naloxone Ineffectiveness

-When people experience opioid overdose, a drug called naloxone can restore normal breathing patterns, often saving lives.
+When people experience an opioid overdose, a drug called naloxone can restore normal breathing patterns, often saving lives.

 However, while naloxone is an effective treatment for opioid overdose, it is not effective against xylazine overdose, as xylazine belongs to a different class of drugs.